stela2502/gc_counter/README.md

 And this repo is the example implementation, not the tutorial on the basics of Rust progamming...

 Took me ~ 2h to implement.
-And a little more to break the edges.
+And a little more to smooth the edges.

 The comparison to R took me actually longer and I am sure that one is not efficient.